Inside: Here you’ll find 5 ways to adopt a minimalist mindset when you just don’t have time to declutter.

 If you are someone who is really struggling to let go, let’s try a different approach.
 For today, let’s pretend you’ve already done that hard work.

 Imagine that your closet is purged, your basement is no longer a storage unit, and your counters are cleared of the day-to-day rubble.
 You can easily find your chapstick in that bathroom drawer and your favorite black cardigan is no longer buried under fifteen ugly ones.
 In fact, you can easily find just about everything.

 …Well not everything.
 For some reason, your remote will still come up missing from time to time.
 I hate to break it to you, but I’ve yet to figure out how minimalism solves this dilemma.
 Unless you get rid of your TV altogether, but let’s not get carried away here.

-Anyway, back to imagining.
+Anyway.
 Siigghh, can’t you just picture it?
-This home of yours is quite a beautiful sight.
+This home of yours is quite a calming sight.

 You’ll get to your stuff.
 Right now, let’s start with your brain.

 Choose to move forward right now and change the ending.
 Create new habits and world views to help you cultivate a life you love.
 Begin by intentionally promoting the things that matters most.

 Here are 5 ways to develop a minimalist state of mind without ditching your stuff…yet.

 For the longest time I bought anything and everything that would make life more simple.
 The next thing you know, I had forty-five items intended to help me slice food easier.
 Start by taking a step back and reevaluating what you need and why you feel the need to purchase something.